grab/engineering-blog/_posts/2017-05-10-troubleshooting-unusual-aws-elb-5xx-error.md

 excerpt: "This article is part one of a two-part series.
 In this article we explain the ELB 5XX errors which we experience without an apparent reason.
 We walk you through our investigative process and show you our immediate solution to this production issue.
 In the second article, we will explain why the non-intuitive immediate solution works and how we eventually found a more permanent solution."
 ---

 *This article is part one of a two-part series ([part two](/dns-resolution-in-go-and-cgo)).
-In this article we explain the ELB 5XX errors which we experience without an apparent reason.
+In this article, we explain the ELB 5XX errors which we experience without an apparent reason.
 We walk you through our investigative process and show you our immediate solution to this production issue.
 In the second article, we will explain why the non-intuitive immediate solution works and how we eventually found a more permanent solution.*

 **Triggered: [Gothena] Astrolabe failed (Warning)**, an alert from Datadog that we have been seeing very often in our `#tech-operations` slack channel.
 This alert basically tells us that Gothena [^1] is receiving ELB [^2] HTTP 5xx [^3] errors when calling Astrolabe [^4].
 Because of how frequently we update our driver location data, losing one or two updates of a single driver has never really been an issue for us at Grab.
 It was only when this started creating a lot of noise for our on call engineers, we decided that it was time to dig into it and fix it once and for all.